bwz3rbot/Youtube-Uploader/README.md

 4. Search for __Google Data API v3__.
 <img src="https://imgur.com/SOrDtJK.png"/>

-5. Select the api.
+5. Select the API.
 <img src="https://imgur.com/iGLCqeO.png"/>

 6. `ENABLE` the API for your app.
-Be sure you have selected the correct application if you have created more than one in the past.
+Be sure to select the correct application from the dropdown if you have already created one in the past.
 <img src="https://imgur.com/4VCwvVV.png"/>

 7. Now back in the __Dashboard__, navigate to the __Credentials__ tab and click `CONFIGURE CONSENT SCREEN`.
 <img src="https://imgur.com/6eC0eHk.png"/>

-8. Select `External` and then click `CREATE`.
+8. Select `External User Type` and then click `CREATE`.
 <img src="https://imgur.com/oXXXNfI.png"/>

-9. Give it a name and then `Save`.
+9. Give your application a name and then `Save`.
 <img src="https://imgur.com/cjk4sj5.png"/>

-10. You will see a warning about your apps' __verification status__.
-This means that Google has not verified the code.
+10. You will see a warning about your apps __verification status__.
+This means that Google has not yet verified the code.
 I won't go over the process to verify your app in this tutorial, as it is not nececary to get started.
 Just know that when you start the app and use the __Oauth Consent Screen__, it will show a warning that the app could be potentially dangerous.
 This is normal.
 It will remain this way until you you complete the application verification process.
 Read more about verifying your app [here](https://developers.google.com/apps-script/guides/client-verification).
 <img src="https://imgur.com/KvNNwXb.png"/>